-Deer and other wildlife occasionally have lumps or abscesses for a variety of reasons and most are usually insignificant to the health of the animal and to humans.
+Deer and other wildlife occasionally have lumps or abscesses for a variety of reasons and most are insignificant to the health of the animal and to humans.
 Two common causes of lumps, growths, and abscesses include a condition called Caseous Lymphdenitis (CL) and Papillomas (warts).
 Information on these is below.

-A condition known as caseous lymphadenitis (CL) -- which can produce lumpy swellings and abscesses in the lymph node area of the head, neck, and groin -- has occasionally been detected in white-tailed and mule deer in Washington and many other parts of western North America for many decades.
+Caseous lymphadenitis (CL) -- a condition that can produce lumpy swellings and abscesses in the lymph node area of the head, neck, and groin -- has occasionally been detected in white-tailed and mule deer in Washington and many other parts of western North America for many decades.

 Potential transmission to humans